Managing Alerts

 The system does not allow the import of a monitor with the same NQL ID as a deleted monitor if there are events in the system still associated with that deleted monitor.

-Keep in mind that alert events are kept in the platform for 30 days maximum.
+Keep in mind that alert events are kept in the platform for a maximum of 30 days.

 If the system displays the message: NQL ID is already used in deleted monitor with existing alerts when importing the monitor, please modify the export file to create a new NQL ID.